rust-lang/rfcs/text/0000-constants-in-patterns.md

   This only recently landed (Rust 1.75, currently in beta), and is not currently shown in dependencies.
   Crater found [three cases](https://github.com/rust-lang/rust/pull/116930#issuecomment-1784648989) across the ecosystem where `match` was used to compare function pointers;
   that code is buggy for the reasons mentioned above that make comparing function pointers unreliable.
-- Matching on floats triggers illegal_floating_point_literal_pattern`.
-This triggers on *all* float matches, not juts the forbidden ones.
+- Matching on floats triggers `illegal_floating_point_literal_pattern`.
+This triggers on *all* float matches, not just the forbidden ones.
   It has been around for years, but is not currently shown in dependencies.

 When the RFC gets accepted, the floating-point lint should be adjusted to only cover the cases we are really going to reject,